-Trigger - The main trigger FY 2020 is DOI's inability to access applicant flow data, and the late permissions granted to the OHC and EDI (EEO) communities for extracting said data from USA-Staffing.
+The main trigger FY 2021 is the limited staffing assigned to each of the EEO Offices and the existing staff's inability to analyze applicant flow data throughout the year or in a reasonable timeframe to determine where impediments (if any) exist.
 The employment data revealed that of the 16 MCOs, PWTD were selected in only five (5) out of 16 MCOs for promotional opportunities.